 perl method definition benchmark

-Here is benchmark of running methods of perl class defined by three approaches:
+Here is benchmark of running methods of perl class defined by several methods:

 Introduction

-There are several ways how to avoid some typing when defining perl classes.
+There are ways how to avoid typing when defining a perl classes.
 While modules like Moose or Class::Accessor typically take care of attribute accessor generation while methods are usually left as they are in plain perl.
 Usual pattern looks like this:

 sub run {